jchwei/chromium/build-libchromiumcontent.md

 ## Build libchromiumcontent library with H265/HEVC for electron in Windows
-> [https://github.com/electron/libchromiumcontent](libchromium) has many useful scripts to generate gn files and ninja build files
+> [libchromiumcontent](https://github.com/electron/libchromiumcontent) has many useful scripts to generate gn files and ninja build files, related issues [buiding with alternative libffmpeg](https://github.com/electron/libchromiumcontent/issues/198)

 ### First get the fuck-big code
 > new libchromiumcontent script will sync the whole repo